fern-zz/Cupcakes-Web/README.md

 # Sprinkles Cupcakes Landing Page

-A fun landing page built as part of the **Global Tech Experience**.
+A fun landing page built as part of the **Global Tech Experience** and as a student project.

 - Built with HTML, CSS, and JavaScript
 - Designed and styled for a playful cupcake brand vibe